ArturWagnerBusiness/Projects-2018-2020/README.md

 # Server
 Thank you for visiting!

-### This repo was forked from a 2018-2020 version
+### This repo was obtained from a 2018-2020 version repository
-(The old one is private due to leaked keys/details)
+(The old one is private due to "data leak")